Billie Lourd Welcomes Her First Baby With Fiancé Austen Rydell - E! Online

 For Valentine's Day, Austen had a cute message for his partner.
 "I found the best girl in the world.
 Happy Valentines Day to us!!" he wrote.

 Lily Collins, Andy Cohen, Billy Eichner, Kelly Ripa and more congratulated the new parents.
+Billie's Scream Queens co-star, Jamie Lee Curtis, even commented, "WAIT WHAT????"

-See Billie's post above.
+See Billie's post above!